Gauri Ma

 Gauri Ma (February 1857 Shibpur, Howrah, British India – 1 March 1938), born Mridani, was a prominent Indian disciple of Ramakrishna, companion of Sarada Devi and founder of Kolkata's Saradeswari Ashram.

-While Gauri Ma was living at Dakshineswar, Sri Ramakrishna gave her the ochre robes of a sannyasini and made arrangements for the accompanying rituals.
-Sri Ramakrishna himself offered a bilva leaf into the homa fire.
-Prior to this, Gauri Ma had worn a sannyasini's robes as an external sign of renunciation, but she had not taken any formal vows.
-After this ritual, he gave her a new name Gauriananda.
-Sri Ramakrishna usually called her Gauri or Gauridasi, and some people called her Gaurma.
-But Gauri Ma was the name by which she was generally known.

 Early life

 Gauri Ma was born in Sibpur, Howrah, India.
 Even as a child she possessed a strong tendency toward Hindu spirituality.
 By her thirteenth year, Gauri Ma had developed a distaste for marriage, telling her mother, "I shall marry only that bridegroom who is immortal," meaning she wished to marry Krishna and no other.

 When Gauri Ma was young she had received from a yogini a stone image of Sri Krishna.
 The yogini told her, "This image of God is my all in all and is alive with Divine energy.
 He has fallen in love with you, so I am handing him over to you.
 My child, worship him.
 It will do good to you."
 Gauri Ma accepted the gift and took the image of Sri Krishna as her husband.
 For the rest of her life she carried the stone image with her and served him lovingly.
 Gauri Ma received initiation from Sri Ramakrishna at an early age in Ghola.

 In 1875, Gauri Ma left with relatives and neighbours to go on pilgrimage to Gangasagar.
 On the third day of her stay, she disappeared into a crowd of pilgrims, disguising herself as a sadhvi to evade recognition.
 She began travelling by train and on foot to holy sites and monasteries throughout India.
 During her years of pilgrimage Gauri Ma practised severe austerities such as fasting, observing silence, and long hours of meditation.
 She also spent a great deal of time studying the Hindu scriptures.